 Akshay is a Leonard Wolfson Clinical Training Fellow investigating the neural basis of motivation and apathy.
 He uses behavioural paradigms, computational modelling and neuroimaging to better understand the mechanisms driving loss of motivation in the general population and patients with Huntington’s disease, a familial neurodegenerative condition.
 A better understanding of the neural mechanisms underpinning motivated behaviour may guide new treatments for apathy, a common and disabling symptom of many neuropsychiatric conditions.
 Before moving to UCL, Akshay was a NIHR-funded Academic Clinical Fellow at the Institute of Psychiatry (KCL) where he did research in schizophrenia and Alzheimer’s disease.
 He completed his medical degree, and an intercalated degree in neuroscience, at Oxford University.
 Akshay is also supervised by Sarah Tabrizi and Geraint Rees.

-Millie is an MSc student in Natural Sciences at UCL, majoring in Neuroscience and Psychology and minoring in Mathematics and Statistics.
-Her past research has been on irrational optimism, focusing on the situations in which this cognitive bias is beneficial or costly, and asking why evolution might have selected for this bias.
-Her research interests include how mood influences decision making and how reward processing is affected in mood disorders.
-Millie is working on her research with Rachel.
+Millie was an MSc student in Natural Sciences at UCL, majoring in Neuroscience and Psychology and minoring in Mathematics and Statistics.
+Her research interests included how mood influences decision making and how reward processing is affected in mood disorders.
+Millie is now working as an Operational Scientist at Cambridge Cognition.

-Ellie is an MSc student in Cognitive Neuroscience at UCL.
-Her research examines the neural mechanisms that explain how emotion affects decision making, particularly assessing whether mood has a greater impact on decision making when there is greater ambiguity.
-Previously, Ellie studied Experimental Psychology at the University of Oxford, where she completed her final-year undergraduate research project on the topic of the perceptual self-bias, its extension to significant others and its potential interaction with the reward-bias.
-Ellie is working on her research with Bastien.
+Ellie was an MSc student in Cognitive Neuroscience at UCL.
+Her research examined the neural mechanisms that explain how emotion affects decision making, particularly assessing whether mood has a greater impact on decision making when there is greater ambiguity.

-Jak is an MRes student in Cognitive Neuroscience at UCL.
-His research interests include assessing how mood influences the choices people make, and whether computational models can explain why shifts in mood bias our perception of rewards and our willingness to take risks.
-Previously, Jak studied a BSc in Psychology at the University of East Anglia, where his research focused on whether the primary visual cortex representations of a feedforward categorization computational model accurately depict how this early visual area is used to predict missing elements of facial expressions.
-Jak is working on his research with Liam.
+Jak was an MRes student in Cognitive Neuroscience at UCL.
+His research interests included assessing how mood influences the choices people make and whether computational models can explain why shifts in mood bias our perception of rewards and our willingness to take risks.